iltlo/RM-ROS-Notes/learn/topic-message-service-param.md

 - rossrv show [service_type]
     - eg: rossrv show AddTwoInts
     - Display the details of the .srv file
+- rosservice list
+    - Display all the currently **active** services that where launched after you started the ROS master

 ## Service Class
 - Shall be instantiated at the Client (Q: any situation to instantiate at the Server) **?**